5 Tried-and-Tested Methods To Collect User Feedback With Surveys

-Instead of offering a gift in the beginning of the survey, make it a surprise for an engaged user who doesn’t need a present to share some feedback.
-Once they have invested some time in helping you improve your product, as a matter of gratitude you can offer some small discount, a promo code, or something else that your users would appreciate.
+Instead of offering a gift at the beginning of the survey, make it a surprise for an engaged user who doesn’t need a present to share some feedback.
+Once they have invested some time in helping you improve your product, as a matter of gratitude you can offer a small discount, a promo code, or something else that your users would appreciate.

 For example, you can use a QR code generator to create a QR code which you can embed as an image in the thank-you screen of your website survey.
 So why not just paste a link leading to their reward?
 With a QR code, your coupon is automatically added to the checkout making it easier for a customer to redeem it.

-In addition, with QR codes you can track what users are taking actions as it offers more advanced analytics.
+In addition, with QR codes you can track what users are taking action as it offers more advanced analytics.

 5. Incentivize your partners to use website surveys

 For some businesses, a company website is only one of many places to sell products.
-Brands that rely heavily on affiliate partners distribute their goods through a network of other websites.
+Brands that rely heavily on affiliate partners distribute their goods through other websites.

 Often, this model of selling products also means losing control over how your brand is communicated and how products are delivered to an end customer.
 However, this doesn’t mean you have to ignore positive affiliate marketing trends and shift away from this marketing channel.

 There is a way how website surveys can help you regain control when working with affiliate partners.
 So how can you convince your partners to make website surveys and collect feedback?

 To involve other parties who are distributing your products, you need to create a solid incentive.
 That’s because implementing your survey can take up your partners’ and affiliates’ time they would otherwise dedicate to growing sales.